epi2me-labs/wf-somatic-variation/README.md

     * `vcf/`: the raw somatic SVs called with nanomonsv in VCF format
     * `annot/`: additional annotation files, such as the gene table and ClinVar vcf file
     * `single_breakend/`: the single break-end SVs called with nanomonsv
-    * `txt/`: the somatic SVs called with nanomonsv in tabular format
+    * `txt/`: the somatic SVs called with nanomonsv and the list supporting their call, both in tabular format
 4. Modified-bases specific subfiles are saved in `output/SAMPLE/mod/`, and include:
     * `raw/`: the raw bedMethyl files from `modkit`
     * `[CHANGE]/bedMethyl`: bedMethyl files for change type `CHANGE`